navapbc/template-application-nextjs/docs/decisions/app/0005-server-rendering.md

 - Data fetching on the server enables accessing authenticated APIs (e.g. using [TLS mutual auth](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) to talk to fetch data from a protected third-party API).
 - Low effort to implement pretty [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes&sa=D&source=editors&ust=1675374865788677&usg=AOvVaw070KKTAMkbV2YkqYVRpep-) (e.g `/claim/:claim_id`)
 - [API routes](https://nextjs.org/docs/api-routes/introduction) can be created to handle other types of HTTP requests (POST, PUT, etc).
-- Nice side benefit: Server rendering is the only option for [Remix](https://remix.run/), so it may be easier to migrate to Remix if the Next.js apps we're building were server rendered (at least from an infra standpoint?).
+- Nice side benefit: Server rendering is the only option for [Remix](https://remix.run/).
+It may be easier, from an infra standpoint and as a conceptual model, to migrate to Remix if the Next.js apps we're building were server rendered.

 Cons